cisaacstern/doginx-panel-template/README.md

 # docker-nginx
-Deploy dockerized panel app with nginx reverse proxy.
+Deploy a panel app behind an nginx reverse proxy inside a docker container.

 App should be added as a git submodule, and config.toml updated accordingly.